This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 Can we use the same Salesforce API user for CE as we do for 6sense?

-6sense does not require a separate API user for CE.
+6sense does not require a separate API user for AIE.
 However, Salesforce restricts users from being connected to more than 5 applications simultaneously.
-If you intend to have multiple AI assistants (“teams”), please confirm that the number of AI assistants + previously connected applications does not exceed 5.
+If you intend to have multiple AI email agent, please confirm that the number of AI email agents + previously connected applications does not exceed 5.

 Will this package have unlimited access to our Salesforce org and its data?
 Can we restrict visibility into specific regions?